srose/keycloak_contributions/stories/01_story-hour-of-code-get-started.md

 By default, there is a [file based h2 database](https://www.keycloak.org/server/all-config#category-database) for persistence.

-When using IDELauncher, everything regarding persistence resides in /target-folder to have it cleaned up via maven.
+When using Keycloak from keycloak-junit5, everything regarding persistence resides in /target-folder to have it cleaned up via maven.

 This can be changed via *kc.home.dir* setting to avoid being deleted via clean-goal of a maven run.